puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

 ### Puppet's Domain Specific Language

-Puppet uses its own configuration language - one that was designed to be accessible to sysadmins.
-The Puppet language does not require much formal programming experience.
-The code you see below is an example.
+Puppet uses its own configuration language, one that was designed to be accessible to sysadmins and does not require much formal programming experience.
+The code you see below is an example of what we're referring to.
 Since it is a **declarative** language, the definitions of resources can be considered as *models* of the state of resources.

 {% highlight puppet %}
 type {'title':